15 min read

 React select 10,000 options

-React-window to the rescue
+React-window comes to the rescue

 React-window is another prevalent open-source library, with 8.5k stars on Github and 300,000 npm downloads.
 React-window is used to render large lists in a virtual way: only the visible elements of the list are actually rendered.